Alexander Afenyo-Markin: Politics

 In 2021, Afenyo-Markin together with Abdul-Aziz Ayaba Musah, Johnson Kwaku Adu, Laadi Ayii Ayamba and Emmanuel Kwasi Bedzrah were sworn in during the Extraordinary Session 2021 of the Parliament of the ECOWAS which happened in Freetown in Sierra Leone.

+On 11 March 2024, during a debate on President Nana Addo Dankwah Akuffo-Addo's state of the nation address in parliament, he made a comment with regards to the running mate of former president John Mahama; Naana Jane Opoku Agyemang which generated immediate controversy in parliament.
+The house was suspended for an hour and he later retracted the statement.

+NPP Majority Leader

+Afenyo-Markin, the Member of Parliament for Effutu, assumed the role of Majority Leader as of Friday, February 23, according to the confirmation of the New Patriotic Party's National Council.
+This shift in the leadership of the Majority Front Bench is in line with the Speaker's recent decision regarding the selection process and comes after a recent interpretation of parliamentary procedure.

+At a meeting chaired by the General Secretary of the NPP, Justin Kodua Frimpong on Friday, 23 February 2024 confirmed that the changed in leadership in Parliament of Ghana has the full support of the New Patriotic Party (NPP).

 Projects/Initiatives

 One Teacher, One Laptop

 The One Teacher, One Laptop initiative was launched on 13 October 2018, during the donation of 100 laptops to teachers within the Effutuman at the Ebenezer Methodist Church in Winneba.

-In January, 2021, 40 newly posted teachers received laptops to enhance teaching and learning.
+In January 2021, 40 newly posted teachers received laptops to enhance teaching and learning.
 Through this initiative about 1000 laptops have been donated to teachers of both private and public schools in the constituency.

 The Effutu Dream

-The Effutu Dream was initiated in February 2020 to promote the Effutuman culture which will create a sense of belonging among the youth in its constituency.
+The Effutu Dream was initiated in February 2023 to promote the Effutuman culture which will create a sense of belonging among the youth in its constituency.
 This also focused on capacity building of its constituents.
 The dream aimed at branding Effutu Constituency to attract tourists and investors.

 This initiative was birthed at a conference under a theme "Actualizing the Effutu Dream; the role of Effutu youth".